 The great news: you don’t have to figure out all the solutions yourself.
 The San Diego County Water Authority’s Water Smart San Diego website offers free advice on adopting water conserving practices both for your home and business.
 The new Sustanability Guidelines are posted on the website here.

 There are classes and workshops including a four-class series held at different locations throughout San Diego County.
 You can apply here – it’s free, but there is a waiting list because the program is so popular.
-Put your name on the list now.

 You can access a series of six instructional YouTube videos through the Water Smart San Diego website for do-it-yourself instructions on creating a sustainable landscape.
 Each segment is only five minutes long.
-You can start here with the videos, and still attend the workshop classes later.
+You can start with the videos, and still attend the workshop classes later.

 It’s crazy not to take advantage of all of these resources.
 If you’re a water customer or a taxpayer in San Diego County, you’ve already paid for all these tools.
 It’s one of those uses of my tax dollars that is well worth the investment in my opinion.